 A short time after Steve Jobs passed away, a friend of mine received a phone call.

 “We’d like to place an order for 500 copies of Autobiography of a Yogi.
 Do you have that many?”

 It turned out that those books — eventually purchased from Self-Realization Fellowship, who had enough in stock — were needed for the memorial service for Steve Jobs, the famous founder of Apple who was inspired throughout his life by Eastern spirituality.

 In 1974, Jobs traveled to India with a friend after reading Be Here Now and Paramhansa Yogananda’s Autobiography of a Yogi.
 The trip turned out to be a disappointment.
 Jobs realized, “We weren’t going to find a place where we could go for a month to be enlightened.”
 Though he regularly attended a zen meditation group on his return, his work life eventually became a higher priority.

 Copies of Yogananda’s classic autobiography were handed out at Jobs’s memorial.
 This news came out recently in an interview that is worth watching:

 Marc Benioff implies that Steve Jobs’s keys to success were the spiritual qualities he had developed.
 “He went to India,” said Benioff, “And he had this incredible realization that his intuition was his greatest gift, and that he needed to look at the world from the inside out.”

-Les Kaye was a member of the Los Altos zendo when Steve Jobs attended it, and said that Jobs was interested in exploring his spiritual self, particularly when he first returned from India.
-He would take long evening walks with the leader of the zendo, exploring spiritual subjects.
+I talked with Les Kaye, a member of the Los Altos zendo when Steve Jobs attended it.
+He said that Jobs was interested in exploring his spiritual self, particularly when he first returned from India.
+Jobs would take long evening walks with the leader of the zendo, exploring spiritual subjects.